21 Things I Learned at 21

 About my mental health and its importance.

-I've learned throughout the years that mental health importance is not really a thing in Mexican families.
-This is not to say that it is this way for all Mexican families but of my family and close family friends, mental health is disregarded.
-Luckily, most of the younger generation is modernized in a way that we have become aware, most recently, with the importance of our own mental health and what it takes to keep us sane.
+Mental health importance is not really a thing in my family.
+Luckily, most of the younger generation is aware of the importance of our own mental health and what it takes to keep us sane.
 Look after yourself and the way that certain things make you feel.
 If something doesn't feel right, delve into it and figure out what you need to nurture that feeling.
 Sometimes I'm tired and I know I need to sleep.
-Sometimes certain things make me feel anxious and I know I need to breath.
+Sometimes certain things make me feel anxious and I know I need to breathe.
 Find close friends to talk to about your worries and if needed, seek professional help.
-I've learned that it's important.
+I have.
+It's changed my life.